hartwigmedical/hmftools/amber/README.md

 - 3: Homozygous alt
 - 0: Other (including insufficient depth (<10))

-The sample is compared with all other AmberSample entries and if there is a match (>=90% of sites match), an entry is added to the AmberPatient table.
+The sample is compared to all other AmberSample entries and if there is a match (>=90% of sites match), an entry is added to the AmberMapping table.

-All samples from the same patient are given a shared patientId.
-Please note that this identifier *is not fixed* and should not be used as a key, it can and may change when a sample is loaded.
+The sample is assigned either a new patient id or an existing one (if it matches an existing sample) and the amberPatient table is updated.

 A sample can be loaded with the following command:

 ```
-java -cp amber.jar com.hartwig.hmftools.patientdb.LoadAmberSample \
+java -cp amber.jar com.hartwig.hmftools.patientdb.LoadAmberData \
     -sample TUMOR \
     -amber_snp_vcf /path/to/REFERENCE.amber.snp.vcf.gz \
     -snpcheck_vcf /path/to/GermlineHetPon.hg19.snpcheck.vcf.gz \